Tellusant/docs/citations/index.md

 ---
 title: "External Citations — See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) have cited Tellusant and its team members publicly over the years."
+description: "These are the first 150 of around 400 citations (to be built out during 2026)."
 image: /assets/social-card.png
 ---
 # External Citations